MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 Hi there!
 Welcome to my personal homepage.
 I'm a first year Ph.D.
 Student at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/) supervised by [Professor Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
-I received my bachelor degree in Computer Science and Mathematics from the same institution, and I'm now funded by the [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award.
+I received my bachelor degree in Computer Science and Mathematics from the same institution in 2022, and I'm now funded by the [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award.

 This webpage is last updated on **2022/9/15**.